 Does my land need to have electric on it to have you build my home?

 In order to receive a Certificate of Occupancy from your local building department, you will have to have electrical service to the house, unless there is a variance for an “off-grid” electrical system.
 In most cases, temporary electrical service will be needed.
-Installing the utilities on site is something that can be done while your house is being constructed at the building center, simultaneously, is one of the ways that you can save interest on the draws made against a construction loan.
+Installing the utilities on site is something that can be done while your house is being constructed at the building center, simultaneously, and is one of the ways that you can save interest on the draws made against a construction loan.

 Who are the manufacturers of the cabinets in your homes?